Wednesday, 28 July 2021

 </li>

-Above will check locale key in session and based on that it will run the routed and after
+Above will check the locale key in the session, and based on that, it will run the route, and after running the route, it will set the session key locale value.

 Monday, 5 July 2021